monapdx/Quizzable/README.md

 ## 🩹 Troubleshooting

 **The plugin doesn't appear after installing.**
-Make sure the three files are directly inside a folder named `playable-quizzes` under `.obsidian/plugins/` (not a nested subfolder, and the config folder must be `.obsidian` with a leading dot).
+Make sure the three files are directly inside a folder named `quizzable` under `.obsidian/plugins/` (not a nested subfolder, and the config folder must be `.obsidian` with a leading dot).
 Then **reload** the plugin list or restart Obsidian.
 Turn off Restricted mode.